 Committee currently consists of three members.
-A meeting was held on 1st of February 2021 to consider the proposed remuneration of the Board of Directors for the financial year ended 31st of December 2020.
-A recommended remuneration of QR 7,750,000 for all Board Directors was presented to and approved by the General Assembly held on 1st of March 2021.
+A meeting was held on 6th of February 2022 to consider the proposed remuneration of the Board of Directors for the financial year ended 31st of December 2021.
+A recommended remuneration of QR 8,750,000 for all Board Directors was presented to and approved by the General Assembly held on 3rd of March 2022.
 As for Board Committees, no remuneration or allowance is paid for membership or attending meetings.
 The table below shows the current members of the Committee:

 Name Position

 Mr. Abdulla Ahmad Al-Hussaini Chairman

 Mr. Abdulrahman Al-Suwaidi Member

-Mr. Mohammed Jaber Al-Sulaiti Member
+Mr. Abdulla Yaqoob Al-Hay Member

-All Committee members are IQ Board Directors, with the exception of Mr. Mohammed Jaber Al-Sulaiti who serves as the Manager of the Privatized Companies Affairs Department, QatarEnergy.
-Mr. Al-Sulaiti has long and extensive experience required to properly perform his duties and effectively exercise all authorities and powers vested in or exercisable by the Committee.
+All Committee members are IQ Board Directors, with the exception of Mr. Al-Hay who serves as Acting Manager of the Privatized Companies Affairs Department, QatarEnergy.
+Mr. Al-Hay has long and extensive experience required to properly perform his duties and effectively exercise all authorities and powers vested in or exercisable by the Committee.